riicess/Swift-TroubleShooting-Guide/README.md

 - If it is, you can now turn off the vpn, restart swift, and use as normal.

 > [!TIP]
-> If this doesn't work try attaching it 2-3 times while its saying "starting roblox".
+> If you have the `Ckfn1k59vk.exe` you could try spamming attach when it says "Starting roblox..."

 ---